Split and Brac in Croatia: Top 5 Things to See in Split & Surroundings is written by Cecilie Saustrup Kirk.

 Split - feel the history of Dalmatia's capital

 Split is the second largest city in Croatia and the largest in the Dalmatia region, located along the Croatian coast.

-The city is surrounded by mountains to one end and the Adriatic Sea to the other.
-This combination does, as the local guide could tell, that throughout the summer season there may be 3-4 days of rain.
+The city is surrounded by mountains to the far side and the Adriatic Seahavet to the other.
+This combination means, as the local guide could tell, that during the whole summer season there will be maybe 3-4 days of rain.
 Not anymore.
-So a perfect destination for you who are looking for a sun guarantee on your holiday.
+In other words, a perfect destination for those looking for guaranteed sun on holiday.

 In Split you will find a fantastic mix of ancient culture and modern conveniences that make it easy to visit as a tourist.

 The heart of the city is built in and around the palace of the Roman emperor Diocletian.
 The palace dates from the 4th century and, despite its age, is the hub of the city of Split today.